Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Check if a doubly-linked list of characters is palindrome or not

-This question is not a very complex one.
-We have to check if the given doubly linked list of characters is palindrome or not.
-A list is said to be palindrome, if it reads the same backwards as forwards.
+This question is relatively straightforward.
+We need to verify whether the given doubly linked list of characters is a palindrome or not.
+A list is considered a palindrome if it reads the same both backward and forward.

 Input: